Brian Mundubile

-Brian Muntayalwa Mundubile (born 5 January 1971) is a Zambian politician serving as the Member of the National Assembly for Mporokoso since 2016.
-He is a member of the Patriotic Front.
+Brian Muntayalwa Mundubile (born 5 January 1971) is a Zambian politician who served as the Member of the National Assembly for Mporokoso from 2016 to 2026.
+He is a member of the National Reconciliation Party for Unity and Prosperity.

 Political career

 Mundubile stood as the Patriotic Front MP candidate in Mporokoso constituency at the August 2016 general election and was elected.
 President Edgar Lungu then appointed him as the Provincial minister for Northern Province the following month.
 In July 2019, he was transferred to being the government chief whip.

 At the August 2021 general election, he stood again as the Patriotic Front MP candidate in Mporokoso and was re-elected.
 After the Patriotic Front finished second to the United Party for National Development in the presidential election, Mundubile was appointed as the Leader of the Opposition.
 In November 2023, the Patriotic Front president removed him as the leader of the opposition.

+In late 2022, Mundubile was one of the members who applied to be a candidate in a proposed convention in which the successor of Edgar Lungu (who decided to retire) for the Patriotic Front presidency would be chosen.
+Lungu was given back the title of PF president in October 2023, putting a halt to any plans for a convention.